department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/landing-page/research/2023-03-Landing-Page-User-Research/2023-04-landing-page-readout.md

 > _“...the type is bigger, that is good for a person my age....There’s a lot of worthwhile information on this page, and it’s much larger, it’s much easier to read.” - P9_

-**3. Participants were often confused by **Download medical records (Blue Button)** and **Health history** and did not clearly distinguish as mutually exclusive of each other.**
+**3. Participants were often confused by _Download medical records (Blue Button)_ and _Health history_ and did not clearly distinguish as mutually exclusive of each other.**
 Participants often perceived Health History as a “snapshot” of their health whereas Download medical records (Blue Button) as having their complete medical records.
-When asked, participants were uncertain and not confident where they would navigate to access notes from doctors, vaccine records, etc and saw most health information existing in both Health History and Download medical records (Blue Button).
+When asked, participants were uncertain and not confident where they would navigate to access notes from doctors, vaccine records, etc. and saw most health information existing in both Health History and Download medical records (Blue Button).

 > _“Expect [Medical records] to have the entire medical record downloaded.
 That's how it reads to me.
 That would be a whole heck of a lot of medical records.” - P12_

 > _“I thought that would've been the same thing.
 Or, maybe bullet points [Health history], with Blue Button being all the data.” - P4_

-**4. Starting from the unauthenticated state of the updated VA.gov landing page, most participants expected that they would need to sign in in order to send a message to their doctor and the majority of participants were able to recognize and articulate how they would start that process.**
+**4. Starting from the unauthenticated state of the updated VA.gov landing page, most participants expected that they would need to sign in to send a message to their doctor and the majority of participants were able to recognize and articulate how they would start that process.**

-16 of the 17 participants attempted to sign in when tasked to send a message to their doctor.
+16 of the 17 participants attempted to sign in or stated they would have signed in when asked to send a message to their doctor.
 >
 > _“I couldn’t send a message without signing in…” - P19_
 >